SPI Builds Futures and Saves Pasts

 What We've Achieved

-- Our first project, San José de Moro, has produced $50,000 in local economic impact.
+- Our first project, San José de Moro, has produced over $50,000 in local economic impact.
 SPI investment in local artisans has created 25 permanent jobs, 20 temporary jobs, and spurred the creation of other local businesses.
-Previously severe looting at the site has ground to a halt.
+Previously severe looting at the site has ground to a halt and the business is completely sustainable, needing no further funding.

-- In one of our newer projects in Peru, and the World Heritage Site of Pachacamac, 23 woman have come together to run their own business.
+- At the World Heritage Site of Pachacamac, 23 woman have come together to run their own business.
 In the first year, sales revenues of $10,000 were created, the first income many of these women have ever earned.
+In the second year revenues increased by over 66% and now after three years over $40,000 in revenue has been generated.
 This has provided a platform for these women to seek extra education and opportunities for themselves and their families.
+The site no longer has to call the police to stop threats to the site from local people.

 - In Kaminaljuyu, Guatemala, together with our amazing partners, SPI has established a business selling jewelry inspired by the local Mayan heritage.
-Within six months of the project beginning local women were earning income and were able to overcome entrenched 'machismo' attitudes, and they are now growing both the business and their incomes.
+Within six months of the project beginning local women were earning income and were able to overcome entrenched 'machismo' attitudes.
+They have now grown their business to provide themselves with sustainable incomes.